-Have you ever considered applying for a premium credit card?
+Have you ever considered applying for premium credit cards?

-Whether you are new to the points game or you have quite experience with credit cards, it’s worth considering the cards we are going to review.
+Whether you are new or experienced with rewards credit cards, it’s worth considering the cards we are about to review.

 Amex Personal Platinum vs Business Platinum vs Chase Sapphire Reserve.
 It is difficult to say one is better than the other.

 Is there any difference between American Express Platinum and Chase Sapphire Reserve?
-Yes, there are some quite significant differences between those credit cards.
-But not only.
+Yes, there are significant differences between those cards.
 The American Express Platinum and American Express Business Platinum, have their differences as well.
-You will know all about them very soon.
+But don’t worry.
+You will know everything you need to make the best decision very soon.

-The article will provide you with the most important perks and benefits of these premium credit cards.
-And not only.
-It will also navigate you towards taking the right decision for getting one.
-Each credit card is unique and lays out a wide range of advantages for the user.
+This article will provide you with the major perks and benefits of these premium cards.
+But not only.
+It will also navigate you towards taking the right decision for getting one yourself.
+Each card is unique and lays out a wide range of advantages for the user.

 Above all, everyone has individual needs.
-Getting the right credit card for you is very important if you want to meet those needs.
-First, we will get to know a little bit more about each credit card.
-Second, we will compare them 1 vs 1, and finally, we will see the contrast between the three together.
+So getting the right card is essential if you want to meet your needs.
+First, we will get to know each card in details.
+Then, we will compare them 1 vs 1, and finally – see the contrast between the three of them .

 American Express Platinum

-The Platinum Card® from American Express is one of the best premium travel rewards cards you can find.
-If you want to get this card you should be aware of the $550 annual fee.
-Indeed this fee is one of the highest annual fees of all personal credit cards.
+The American Express Platinum Card is one of the best premium travel rewards cards you can find.
+However, if you want to get this card you should be aware of the $690 annual fee.
+Indeed this fee is one of the highest annual fees of all consumer cards.

-Let’s begin with the Welcome Bonus.
-If you decide to take advantage of it you can earn 60,000 Membership Rewards points.
-All you need to do is spend $5,000 on the Amex Platinum.
-Of course, you need to spend them during the first three months of account opening, like usual.
+Let’s begin with the Welcome Offer.
+If you decide to take advantage of it, you can earn a generous amount of 100,000 Membership Rewards points.
+All you need to do is hit the spending requirements of $6,000 within 6 months of account opening.

-You also get free lounge access when you travel with the American Express Global Lounge Collection.
+You also get free access to the American Express Global Lounge Collection which has more than 1,400 airport lounges in over 140 countries.
 It includes the International American Express lounges, Centurion Lounges, Delta Sky Clubs if you fly with Delta and Airspace, Priority Pass Select, and Escape lounges.

 Speaking of hotels, you will get access to Amex’s Fine Hotels & Resorts program.
 Whenever you book a room at one of these hotels through Amex Travel, you will receive benefits.
 The most interesting of them are – a room upgrade (if available), guaranteed 4 P.M. late check-out, and breakfast for two daily.